 - Secondary hemostasis: Inherited factor deficiencies

-- Any or multiple aspects of hemostasis: Vitamin K deficiency or antagonism, disseminated intravascular coagulation (DIC), underlying disease (e.g. renal, hepatic, neoplastic), and drugs.
+- Any or multiple aspects of hemostasis: Vitamin K deficiency or antagonism, disseminated intravascular coagulation (DIC), underlying disease (e.g. renal, hepatic, neoplastic), drugs and trauma.

 Hemostatic disorders can also be inherited or acquired.